department-of-veterans-affairs/va.gov-team/products/identity/Policies and Procedures/Require_MFA_VAgov.md

 ## Policy

 All bank account (direct deposit) detail modifications within the VA.gov domain must utilize a multi-factor required verified ID.me or Login.gov account.
 Services which provide the option to modify bank account details must also confirm multi-factor was successfully entered by the current user during the session in which the account changes are being requested.
+Modifications on a bank account must be performed by a user that is directly authenticated, modifications cannot be made on behalf of another user.

 ## Execution